 18. Cut out sugary drinks

-Consuming carbonated sugary drinks such as soda, or even “healthy” drinks such as store-bought smoothies, can mean that a person is drinking a lot more sugar than they may be aware of.
+Consuming carbonated sugary drinks such as soda, or even some fruit juices, can mean that a person is drinking a lot more sugar than they may be aware of.
 This can make it difficult to lose weight.

-People can opt for water or herbal teas to stay hydrated while also losing weight.
+People can opt for water or herbal teas to stay hydrated while losing weight.

 19. Eat out less